Rakugo x Classical Music!

 We invite you

-to a slightly mysterious and incredibly fun world of "song and storytelling."
-We'll be offering a diverse program, including a rakugo performance by master of classical rakugo, Yanagitate Ichiba;
+to a slightly mysterious and incredibly fun world of "song and storytelling a rakugo performance by master of classical rakugo, Yanagitate Ichiba;

 both nostalgic and new.
 Come and enjoy this time with us.